 The email account provided by the account’s primary investigator (PI) will automatically be subscribed the hpcc-announce-l mailing list for important system announcements.
 It is the responsibility of the PI to ensure that a valid email address is provided.
 You are also encouraged to subscribe to the hpcc-discuss-l mailing list.
 This mailing list is a forum for users to ask questions and share knowledge.

-All emails regarding HPCC questions, concerns, and maintenance requests should be sent directly to firstname.lastname@example.org.
-HPCC staff members are not responsible for slow responses to emails addressed to individual staff members.
+All emails regarding HPC questions, concerns, and maintenance requests should be sent directly to firstname.lastname@example.org.
+HPC staff members are not responsible for slow responses to emails addressed to individual staff members.

-If it has been determined that you have violated any of the HPCC resource policies, or any other USC computing policies, your account(s) will be deactivated immediately.
-Your account will not be reactivated until HPCC management receives a formal request from the primary investigator of your project.
+If it has been determined that you have violated any of the HPC resource policies, or any other USC computing policies, your account(s) will be deactivated immediately.
+Your account will not be reactivated until HPC management receives a formal request from the primary investigator of your project.

 If you have any questions or concerns regarding any of these policies, please send an email to email@example.com.